Abstract Integration in Net Convergence Structures: Introduction, Historical Context and Some Notation.

 \end{definition}

-For the measure and integration results below, we shall need a variety of different convergence notions used in the literature, sometimes not equivalently defined in it, and even not equivalent in general.
-In this case, comparison of our results with other works should be done considering in detail the definitions below.
+For the measure and integration results below, we shall need a variety of different convergence notions used in the literature, sometimes not equivalently defined in all works, and even not equivalent in general.
+In this case, comparison of our results with the literature should be done considering in detail the definitions below.
 We usually adopt the most general one to avoid problems of compatibility, and point out equivalences (and differences) wherever possible.
+As the topological notions are fairly unified (see, for example, the classics by \cite{bourbaki2013general} and \cite{kelley}), we focus on the partially ordered spaces case, for which convergences are more numerous in the literature.